 Shift work sleep disorder

-The International Classifications of Sleep Disorders indicates that shift work sleep disorder is a considered a serious sleep disorder because it affects the 24 hour rhythmic output of the human biological clock.
+The International Classifications of Sleep Disorders indicates that shift work sleep disorder is considered a serious sleep disorder because it affects the 24-hour rhythmic output of the human biological clock.
 People suffer from both sleep disturbance and excessive sleepiness in trying to adapt to a shift work schedule.

 Symptoms of shift work sleep disorder

 • Excessive sleepiness is probably the most common